Security

 Your data belongs to your agency.
 Full stop.

 NPDESTracker is a multi-tenant platform.
-Each customer — each city, county, district, or authority — operates inside its own logical tenant.
-Every database read and write is scoped to a tenant identifier at the query layer, so a user from one agency cannot see, reference, or modify another agency's records.
+Each customer (a city, county, district, or authority) operates inside its own logical tenant.
+Every database read and write is scoped to a tenant identifier at the query layer, with row-level separation between tenants, so a user from one agency cannot see, reference, or modify another agency's records.

 - User accounts bound to a single agency